-Suppliers shall implement and maintain a written information security program, which shall include appropriate written policies, procedures, and risk assessments.
-Suppliers shall implement all administrative, physical, and technical safeguards needed to protect Customer data, Customer confidential information and Personal Information from unauthorized access, acquisition, disclosure, destruction, alteration, accidental loss, misuse, or damage that are no less rigorous than accepted industry practices or as otherwise required by applicable law.
+Suppliers shall implement and maintain a written mature information security program, which shall include appropriate written policies, procedures, and risk assessments., meeting recognized standards such as TISAX and/or ISO 27017/27018.
+Suppliers shall implement all administrative, physical, and technical safeguards needed to protect Customer data, Customer confidential information and Personal Information from unauthorized access, acquisition.

+disclosure, destruction, alteration, accidental loss, misuse, or damage that are no less rigorous than accepted industry practices or as otherwise required by applicable law.
 Suppliers shall ensure that all such safeguards, including the manner in which Personal Information is created, collected, accessed, received, processed, used, stored, disposed of, and disclosed, comply with applicable privacy and data protection laws.

 The parties recognize Artificial Intelligence ("AI") is an essential and widely used tool across technologies.
 As the capabilities and use of AI continue to increase and advance, Suppliers shall commit to ensuring that their use of AI is transparent, explainable, fair, and empirically sound, while fostering accountability.
-Suppliers shall aid Customer in its endeavor to use AI responsibly by adhering to current industry accepted practices and ensuring that Suppliers' use of AI in their products and services incorporates reasonable due care, transparency, and notice and complies with all applicable laws, regulations, and best practices.
-Suppliers shall disclose any and all use of AI to Customer, especially to the extent that Suppliers' services or deliverables will be presented to Customer's customers or employees.
+Suppliers shall aid Customer in its endeavor to use AI responsibly by adhering to current industry accepted practices and ensuring that Suppliers' use of AI in their products and services: a) incorporates reasonable due care, transparency and appropriate notice; and b) complies with all applicable laws, regulations, and industry best practices.
+Suppliers shall disclose any and all use of Al to Customer, especially to the extent that Suppliers' services or deliverables will be presented to Customer's customers or employees.